DMikaia/RideTogether-Server/README.md

 ## Running the app

 > [!IMPORTANT]
-> You'll also need to configure the firebase project and add authentication (email and password) and storage, otherwise authentication and image storage won't work properly on either the server or client side.
-If you are not yet familiar with firebase, you may wish to consult the [documentation](https://firebase.google.com/docs)
+> You'll also need to configure the firebase project and add authentication (e-mail and password) and storage, otherwise image authentication and storage won't work properly on either the server or client side.
+If you are not yet familiar with firebase, check out the [documentation](https://firebase.google.com/docs).

 ```bash
 # development